jeffpar/pcjs/software/pcx86/util/norton/3.00/README.md

 ---

-[Norton Utilities 3.00 (1984-12-07)](#directory-of-norton-utilities-300-1984-12-07) is from the [PCjs Personal Disk Collection](/disks/pcx86/personal/) and predates previously known copies of version 3.00.
+[Norton Utilities 3.00 (1984-12-07)](#directory-of-norton-utilities-300-1984-12-07) is from the [PCjs Software Archive](/software/pcx86/sw/misc/pcjs/) and predates previously known copies of version 3.00.
 Scans of the diskette and accompanying note from Peter Norton are provided [below](#diskette-scans).
 Coincidentally, we acquired the diskette on December 7, 2018, exactly 34 years after the files were created.